andyyu2004/sumaria/deliverables/d3/README.final.md

 # Sumaria

 ## Description

 * Provide a high-level description of your application and it's value from an end-user's perspective
   * Our application is a website that helps volunteering organizations (non-profits) manage and broadcast their events, and help volunteers find the best event that best suits their skills as well as availabilities.
 * What is the problem you're trying to solve?
   * There is currently no management system (at least not well-known) that is (solely) designed and dedicated for volunteers and volunteering activities and this is the problem we want to solve.
 * Is there any context required to understand why the application solves this problem?
   * At the moment, non-profit organizations mainly use 2 different customer relationship management systems (CRM), namely Excel and Blackbaud CRM.
   * Excel requires lots of manual work, the amount of work is at least linearly scaled with the number of volunteers or applicants, which is very inefficient and time consuming.
 Blackbaud CRM charges a licensing fee that is hard for non-profit organizations to justify paying for and it is not oriented for managing volunteers and volunteering events.
-    * The completed application will be more efficient than excel and is dedicated to manage volunteer and volunteer events.
+  * The completed application will be much more efficient than plain excel and is dedicated to manage large number of volunteer and volunteer events.

 ## Key Features

 Users (Organizations or individual volunteers) can:

+* View the latest event postings on the home page and links to frequently accessed pages
-* Can create, register for and browse through the list of available events.
+* Create, register for, and browse through the list of available events.
   * Event details include
     * Event Date Range
     * Number of volunteers needed